virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:

 - `createFile` - predefined within the Cloud Scripting <a href="http://docs.cloudscripting.com/reference/actions/#createfile" target="_blank">action</a>
-- `errorHandlers` - object (array) to describe custom errors
+- `responses` - object (array) to describe custom responses
-- `type` - type of a pop-up window, emerging upon the error occurrence.
-The available values are: *error*, *warning*, *info*.
+- `type` - type of a pop-up window, emerging upon the response occurrence.
+The available values are: *error*, *warning*, *info*, *success*.

-Thus, the example above sets all the actions with *4036* result to be displayed via *error* pop-up window with a custom error message text.
+Thus, the example above sets all the actions with *4036* result to be displayed via *error* pop-up window with a custom response message text.

-The additional functionality is provided to display action errors using <a href="http://docs.cloudscripting.com/reference/actions" target="_blank">*return*</a> action.
+The additional functionality is provided to display action responses using <a href="http://docs.cloudscripting.com/reference/actions" target="_blank">*return*</a> action.

 ``` json
 {